MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/ibmcloud/mobilefirst-server-on-kubernetes-using-helm/index.md

 * [**Optional**] Mobile Foundation components can be configured with hostname based Ingress for external clients to reach them using hostname.
 The Ingress can be secured by using a TLS private key and certificate.
 The TLS private key and certificate must be defined in a secret with key names `tls.key` and `tls.crt`.

-   The secret **mf-tls-secret** is created in the same namespace as the Ingress resource by using the following command:
+   The secret **mf-tls-secret** has to be created in the same namespace as the Ingress resource by using the following command:

    ```bash
    kubectl create secret tls mf-tls-secret --key=/path/to/tls.key --cert=/path/to/tls.crt
    ```

-   The name of the secret is then provided in the field global.ingress.secret.
-Modify the **values.yaml** to add appropriate ingress hostname and the ingress secret while deploying the helm chart
+   The ingress hostname and the name of the secret is then provided in the field global.ingress.secret.
+Modify the **values.yaml** to add appropriate ingress hostname and the ingress secret name while deploying the helm chart.

    > NOTE: Avoid using same ingress hostname if it was already used for any other helm releases.